Political campaign: Techniques

 A campaign team (which may be as small as one inspired individual, or a heavily resourced group of professionals) must consider how to communicate the message of the campaign, recruit volunteers, and raise money.
 Campaign advertising draws on techniques from commercial advertising and propaganda, also entertainment and public relations, a mixture dubbed politainment.
 The avenues available to political campaigns when distributing their messages is limited by the law, available resources, and the imagination of the campaigns' participants.
 These techniques are often combined into a formal strategy known as the campaign plan.
 The plan takes account of a campaign's goal, message, target audience, and resources available.
 The campaign will typically seek to identify supporters at the same time as getting its message across.

 The modern, open campaign method was pioneered by Aaron Burr during the American presidential election of 1800.

 Another modern campaign method by political scientist Joel Bradshaw points out four key propositions for developing a successful campaign strategy.
 "First, in any election the electorate can be divided into three groups: the candidate's base, the opponent's base, and the undecided.
 Second, past election results, data from registered voter lists, and survey research make it possible to determine which people fall into each of these three groups.
 Third, it is neither possible nor necessary to get the support of all people.
 Fourth, and last, once a campaign has identified how to win, it can act to create the circumstances to bring about this victory.
 In order to succeed, campaigns should direct campaign resources – money, time, and message – to key groups of potential voters and nowhere else."

 Campaign communication

 Election campaign communication refers to party-controlled communication, e.g. campaign advertising, and party-uncontrolled communication, e.g. media coverage of elections.
+It is the strategy used to sway public opinion and gather support for a candidate.

 Campaign advertising

 Campaign advertising is the use of paid media (newspapers, radio, television, etc.) to influence the decisions made for and by groups.
-These ads are designed by political consultants and the campaign's staff.
+The ads are designed by political consultants and the campaign's staff as it is part of their role.
+The use of campaign advertising varies around the world.
+In the United States its a free market but in some countries like Ireland its forbidden to advertise campaigns.